Skip to main content

 The Office of Diversity and Inclusion provides diversity education opportunities and connects members of the Hopkins community to related resources.

-These sessions are led by members of the ODI team.
-Please fill out this form to schedule a session for your department, team, or group.
-Sessions must be scheduled at least one month in advance.
+Looking for a private session for your department, team, or group?
+Invite IEED to come to your team by filling out this form.
+Requested sessions must be scheduled at least one month in advance.
 Most are available for both virtual and in-person options, and can be adapted for student, staff, and faculty groups.
-Unless otherwise specified, we request a group of at least 15 participants in order to make the discussion worthwhile.
+Unless otherwise specified, we request at least 15 participants to make the discussion worthwhile.
+IEED is also available to consult with you on your educational needs.

 Introductory